 Omaha Pest Control has years of experience controlling voles in Omaha.
-For a rodent that is so widespread and capable of doing extensive damage to trees, lawns, and gardens in our Omaha-metro yards, it is surprising that the name vole is still relatively unknown.
+For a rodent that is so widespread and capable of doing extensive damage to trees, lawns, gardens in our Omaha, Bellevue and Council Bluffs neighborhoods, it is surprising that the name vole is still relatively unknown.
 Call Omaha Pest Control, Inc. at (402) 969-7378 (PEST) who is well aware of their habits, trends and successful methods of control.

 Both of these rodents are a pests that can ruin your yard, here are some characteristics.